Lying Body Language, How to Tell When Someone Is Lying to You...

 - Body twitching- When someone tells a lie, it is very common to note twitching or jumpy movements in their legs and feet.
 They may also wrap a limb around a nearby object, such as a chair.
 Lying is stressful, and therefore usually appears as a sign of tension.
 The liar may also play with things around them, play with their hair, or be doing some other meaningless movement.
 It's as if they can't sit still, and they get very nervous.

-- Covering the eyes, mouth or nose- As the liar tries to convey the lie, they may cover their mouth, or eyes, and they will at a lot of times rub or touch their nose.
+- Covering the eyes, mouth, or nose- As the liar tries to convey the lie, they may cover their mouth or eyes, and they will at a lot of times rub or touch their nose.
 They’ll often unconsciously rub their nose.
-(Most likely this is caused from a rush of adrenaline that opens the capillaries and makes their nose itch.)
+(Most likely this is caused by a rush of adrenaline that opens the capillaries and makes their nose itch.)

 - In-congruence- When a person believes what he is saying his gestures and expressions are consistent with his words and body movement.
-When you see a mismatch — gestures contradicting words – an example would be side-to-side head shake while saying “yes”, or nodding yes when saying "no" is a sign of deceit or at minimum, the sign of inner conflict between what is being said verses what is being thought.
+When you see a mismatch — gestures contradicting words – an example would be side-to-side headshake while saying “yes”, or nodding yes when saying "no" is a sign of deceit or at minimum, the sign of inner conflict between what is being said versus what is being thought.

 - A quick-check- Liars will usually immediately look down and away, then back at you again in a brief glance to see if you bought into their nonsense.
 They may also suddenly change their head position.